PalomeroLab/how-to/docs/index.md

 > [!TIP]
 > If you get `zsh: command not found: #` when you try to run a copied command,
 > run `setopt interactivecomments` first.
-Read about why
+Read about why this happens
 > [here](https://stackoverflow.com/a/11873793/26469286).

 ## Contributing